 Process Steps:

-- Extrusion: Forcing the dough through dies to create noodle shapes, such as flat rice noodles or vermicelli.
+- Extrusion: Stretching and extruding the dough through dies to give noodle formations, for instance, flat rice noodles, or vermicelli.

 Equipment:

-- Extrusion Equipment: Noodle extruders with dies for various rice noodle shapes.
+- Extrusion Equipment: Noodle extruders with different die-holes for forming rice noodle shapes.

-- Steaming Equipment: Steam tunnels that cook the noodles uniformly.
+- Steaming Equipment: The iron and coal steam tunnels that frys the noodles in a uniform manner.

-- Drying Equipment: Conveyor dryers or static dryers for consistent drying.
+- Drying Equipment: Some useful types or constant dryer’s kinds such as conveyor dryers and static dryers for steady drying.

-- Packaging Equipment: Sachet fillers and vacuum packers to protect the product.
+- Packaging Equipment: In sealing the product, sachet fillers and vacuum packers are used.

 Egg Noodles Production